jendave/ironsmith-compendiums/README.md

 ## About

-A FoundryVTT compendium of the Ironsmith supplements by [Eric Bright](https://preview.drivethrurpg.com/en/browse?keyword=eric%20bright) for [Ironsworn](https://www.ironswornrpg.com/).
+A FoundryVTT module including compendiums for the Ironsmith supplements by [Eric Bright](https://preview.drivethrurpg.com/en/browse?keyword=eric%20bright) and other custom assets and oracles for [Ironsworn](https://www.ironswornrpg.com/).

 ## Contact